 We have a teaching assistant who is specially trained to provide support in Emotional Literacy and we also employ a Home School Liaison Worker who supports families on a wide range of issues.

-Our parish priest, Father Tony, visits the school each week.
+Our parish priest, Father Simon, visits the school regularly.
 He visits classrooms and also provides pastoral support for pupils, families and staff.
 The headteacher is a member of the Parish Pastoral Group.